DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/00 Getting Started with Toolbar.md

 - The central area
 [Create a Toolbar and its Items](/Documentation/Guide/UI_Components/Toolbar/Getting_Started_with_Toolbar/#Create_a_Toolbar_and_its_Items)

-- The left and right area
+- The left and right areas
 [Specify Item Location](/Documentation/Guide/UI_Components/Toolbar/Getting_Started_with_Toolbar/#Specify_Item_Location)

 - The overflow menu